ashutosh0gupta/randomAttendance/README.md

  * Goto IITB ASC webpage with the list of students with pictures and without CPIs
- * Save the page from the browser (tested only on Firefox) to /tmp folder
+ * Save the page from the browser (tested only on Firefox) to /tmp folder (Yes! literally save the page from the browser.)
- * Run ./scripts/asc-import.py which generates /tmp/output.csv in the following format
+ * Run ~/randomAttendance/scripts/asc-import.py which generates /tmp/output.csv in the following format

  ```
  1,[rollno1],STUDENT NAME1,[rollno1].jpeg
  2,[rollno2],STUDENT NAME2,[rollno2].jpeg
  ....
  ```
-  and for each student generates /tmp/[rollno*].jpeg.
+  and /tmp/[rollno*].jpeg for each student .

  * Start server of the application